 Third benchmark publication

 Numerous recent publications have reiterated the link between food, the environment, health and well-being, as well as the urgent need for food systems transformation.
 For the private sector to play its part, we need consensus on how to get there and what is expected of businesses, in addition to better and more timely insights into actual performance.
-The framework is a first attempt to translate the food systems transformation agenda into a recipe for change for the private sector.

 Seafood stewardship Index